Shopify Shipping billing

 Shipping label charges

 Shipping label invoices are based on threshold billing.
 This means that as soon as you spend a certain amount on shipping labels within your billing cycle, you are invoiced and charged immediately.
-While you wait for the payment to be processed, you can continue to purchase labels until you reach 10% of your current threshold.
+As you wait for the payment to be processed, you can continue to purchase labels until you reach 10% of your current threshold.
 After the invoice is processed, your threshold is reset.

 If you don't reach this threshold within your billing cycle, then the shipping label charges are added to your monthly Shopify subscription bill.